 A. Bachelor’s degree from an accredited college or university

-Documentation of each of the prerequisites listed below having been completed with a grade of B- or higher within five (5) years prior to the application deadline at an accredited American or Canadian institution of higher learning.
+Documentation of each of the prerequisites having been completed with a grade of B- or higher at an accredited American or Canadian institution of higher learning is required.
+Prerequisites must be taken within five years prior to the application deadline.
 For those courses that have been repeated, the highest grade will be used in the calculation.
+Prerequisites include:

 - one semester of biochemistry

 - one year of biology with laboratory*

 - one semester of human anatomy with laboratory